sigma-epsilon/sigmaepsilon/README.md

 ## Modules

-The namespace consists of the following packages:
+The SigmaEpsilon namespace is an ecosystem of tools, consisting of the following sub-namespaces:

-- **sigmaepsilon.core** - common developer utilities
+- **sigmaepsilon.core** - common developer utilities for all projects in the ecosystem
 - **sigmaepsilon.math** - mathematical solutions to all kinds of problems, mainly centered around linear algebra and optimization
 - **sigmaepsilon.mesh** - a module to handle polygonal meshes
 - **sigmaepsilon.solid** - for numerical simulations in the field of computational solid mechanics